bdo311/metagene-maker/README.md

 metagene-maker
 ==============

-Makes metagene plots for bedgraphs over given regions.
+Makes metagene plots for bedgraphs over given regions for human and mouse only.
 Useful in analysis of ChIRP-seq, ChIP-seq, GRO-seq, and other NGS datasets.

 Simple start
 ----------

-1. Clone project to new directory
+1. Clone project to new directory by executing `git clone https://github.com/bdo311/metagene-maker.git`.
+No need to install anything.
 2. Make config file (see below)
-3. Run: `metagene_maker.py <config file>`, either in `screen` or `nohup`
+3. Ensure that you have a bedgraph for every sample you want to analyze.
+4. Run: `python metagene_maker.py <config file>` where <config file> is the configuration file you make using `example.conf` (provided) as the template.
+Instructions for making configuration file are below.
+Run this either in `screen` or `nohup`.
-4. Output: excel spreadsheets for each region in a new `averages` folder in the user-provided parent directory
+5. Output: excel spreadsheets for each region in a new `averages` folder in the user-provided parent directory

 Dependencies
 --------